Best price across all sales channels

 Water Cooling

 Water cooling works in a closed loop to circulate water or coolant through several tubes, blocks, and radiators to transfer heat away from the CPU and GPU.
+This overall configuration is known as a liquid cooling setup or liquid cooling system.

 Such systems typically have pumps to circulate coolant and radiators for heat dissipation.
 Water blocks are used for the absorption of heat from components, and tubes are used to connect the components.
+Radiator fans play a crucial role in dissipating heat from the radiator, helping to maintain optimal thermal performance and reduce noise levels.

 Air Cooling